kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 I brought up the Parquet analogy above because I think it applies well to the geospatial context.
 Geo algorithms are complex; without diving into a computational geometry textbook I'd have no idea how to implement a [buffering algorithm](https://en.wikipedia.org/wiki/Buffer_analysis) from scratch.

-Similar to Parquet, in geospatial we have core, low-level libraries that have done the hard work for us, and made it stable.
+Similar to Parquet, in geospatial we have core, low-level libraries that have done the hard work for us.
 [JTS](https://github.com/locationtech/jts) in Java and [GEOS](https://github.com/libgeos/geos) in C++ have existed for around two decades and are very stable!
 Essentially every geometry library in a higher level language is a binding to GEOS.
 E.g. Shapely in Python and `sf` in R. Rust has a burgeoning project, [GeoRust](https://georust.org/), that will get more stable over time.

 Turf and JSTS absolutely have their use cases.
 For one, they exist today!
 They're relatively widely used already!
-But it's also true that it's hard to maintain the core algorithms!
-Turf is an amazing library but its activity [seems to have waned over the years](https://github.com/Turfjs/turf/graphs/contributors).
+But they're also hard to maintain; Turf's activity and contributor base [seem to have waned over the years](https://github.com/Turfjs/turf/graphs/contributors).

-But looking down the road, I think there's absolutely a case to bring GEOS or GeoRust to Wasm.
+Looking down the road, I think there's absolutely a case to bring GEOS or GeoRust to Wasm.
 GEOS is and GeoRust has the potential to be rock-solid stable libraries.
 I would _suspect_ they both have potential for performance gains in Wasm over a JS library.

 <!-- that a WebAssembly geometry binding has potential for vast performance improvements over a pure-JS implementation.
 GEOS has seen a ton of performance tuning over the years.
 And a binary geometry representation that obviates the need for tons of small heap-allocated JS objects would help too. -->